 Scripts are not remedy

-If the application has an encrypted code it still cannot ensure absolute security.
+If the application has an encrypted code, it still cannot ensure absolute security.
 Any profile can be hacked and spammed.
-The reason of insecurity can be simply explained: all applications are made by humans and if at least one developer made a tiny mistake, the whole application may stay unsecure.
+The reason for insecurity can be simply explained: all applications are made by humans, and if at least one developer made a tiny mistake, the whole application might stay insecure.

-Thus a potential criminal almost always has a chance to steal users’ data or disable application using vulnerabilities developers and testers omitted.
+Thus a potential criminal almost always has a chance to steal users’ data or disable applications using vulnerabilities developers and testers omitted.
 Those vulnerabilities can come up on the stage of entering the message.
 The thing is that even if the message is formed correctly it still may allow doing a random command or denial of service.
-In this case personal data can be sold to the third party.
+In this case, personal data can be sold to a third party.
 The most harmless way to use stolen data is spamming those users with targeting ads.
-But if a denial of service is happening users will lose the access to the application.
+But if a denial of service is happening users will lose access to the application.